thomjiji/davinci_still_tool/README/Resolve_README/README.txt

                                                                          # "sourceClipsFolders": string, list of Media Pool folder objects to search for source clips if the media is not present in current folder

   Export(fileName, exportType, exportSubtype)     --> Bool               # Exports timeline to 'fileName' as per input exportType & exportSubtype format.
-                                                                         # Refer to section "Looking up timeline exports properties" for information on the parameters.
+                                                                         # Refer to section "Looking up timeline export properties" for information on the parameters.
   GetSetting(settingName)                         --> string             # Returns value of timeline setting (indicated by settingName : string).
 Check the section below for more information.
   SetSetting(settingName, settingValue)           --> Bool               # Sets timeline setting (indicated by settingName : string) to the value (settingValue : string).
 Check the section below for more information.
   InsertGeneratorIntoTimeline(generatorName)      --> TimelineItem       # Inserts a generator (indicated by generatorName : string) into the timeline.